 These futsal programs are available throughout the year to Eagleclaw players and players from other clubs.
 At this point, Eagleclaw Futsal is not required training for Eagleclaw players, but is offered as an elective.
 Some players proactively twin-track and some don't.
 The next evolution of the integration at Eagleclaw will involve mandating futsal as a component of weekly training so that every player is twin-tracking.
 Nevertheless, today we can see the differences between those Eagleclaw players who are twin-tracking - train/play futsal on a weekly basis - and those who don't.
 It is not a small difference.
 It is extremely noticeable.

 More concerning, however, is the sharp drop off in futsal interest we see among players at age 14 and older.
 The drop off is particularly acute among players who were not exposed to futsal at the younger ages.
 This is a serious problem that must be addressed.
 If you think about Max Kilman's journey, 14/15 is precisely the age he was twin-tracking and accelerating his journey to the professional ranks.
 Many players at these ages are simply not good enough, and futsal may very well be the developmental accelerator they need to get themselves noticed by college recruiters or pro academy scouts.
-Younger players take to futsal like fish to water, but the older players need much more encouragement from their football coaches and such encouragement is sorely lacking.
+Younger players take to futsal like fish to water, but older players need much more encouragement from their football coaches and such encouragement is sorely lacking.
 Until futsal is a mandated component of weekly training, it is up to coaches to really push their players to get involved with futsal.
 Unfortunately, many coaches are just not informed about the benefits of futsal or are just too long in the tooth and set in their ways to adjust to the new reality.

 At progressive, modern clubs like Eagleclaw, we have no room for coaches who take a dim view of futsal or who see it as merely a winter clinic program or a way to get more "touches" on the ball.
 Its not about "touches"!
+(Its a misleading and pointless metric.)
 It is about much, much more than that.
 Futsal is a sport in its own right.
 The modern youth soccer club coach will move fluidly between futsal and football in weekly training and be competent in both.
 They will know the rules, the tactics and the culture of futsal.
 They will educate themselves about futsal.
 And we mean PROPER futsal, not any bastardized version of it.

 Before diving into what we mean mean by proper futsal, we should consider its benefits.
 How did futsal transform and accelerate Max's development to the point that he became the signing target of a Premier League club.
 Here is where scientific research is instructive.
 In a 2017 UEFA-funded study of futsal players and football players, researchers at the Institute of Sport, Exercise and Active Living at Victoria University and the Australian Institute of Sport reached some stunning conclusions.
 Using mobile eye tracking technology, researchers tested futsal players and football players in their own environments, focusing on their visual perception and scanning rates.
 Both futsal and football are passing games, and for each sport the speed at which players can play, perceive the environment and spot passing options is critical.
 In each group, two players would wear the mobile eye tracking system while playing a game.
 Each group played a total of 5 games, so every player's scanning habits and rates were measured.